gnoonandev/European-UCITS-Summit/README.md

 GUS website has five pages.
 [The home page](https://gnoonandev.github.io/Global-UCITS-Summit/) is the default loading page, Ticket, Speakers, Schedule and Venue pages is all accessible from the navigation bar

-The logo in footer section is linked to homepage to allow the user to return home page
+The logo in footer section is linked to homepage to allow the user to return to the home page

 ## Design